 Medications and Asthma

-Many people with asthma have aspirin-sensitive asthma and it's possible they're sensitive to other medications such as anti-inflammatory drugs like ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), aspirin, and beta-blockers (used to treat heart disease, high blood pressure, and glaucoma).
+Some people with asthma have aspirin-sensitive asthma and it's possible they're sensitive to other medications such as anti-inflammatory drugs like ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), and beta-blockers (used to treat heart disease, high blood pressure, and glaucoma).
 If you know you're sensitive to these drugs, make sure your doctor has the problem documented on your chart, and always talk to your pharmacist about this reaction before taking a new medication.

 For more detail, see WebMD's Aspirin and Other Medications That May Trigger Asthma.